Iron Maiden (Marvel Comics): Critical reception

 Screen Rant included Iron Maiden in their "10 Comic Book Thunderbolts That Should Join The MCU Team" list, and ranked her 2nd in their "Black Widow's 10 Biggest Enemies" list, and 5th in their "Red Room's Most Powerful Members" list.

 Other versions

 Earth X

-In the Earth X trilogy, a version of Iron Maiden plays a major role as a different character from the original Earth-616 version.
-Iron Maiden is a scientist who works on a project initiated by Reed Richards, which is meant to power the world using vibranium, to create an efficient energy source which would have no limit.
-During her exposition to vibranium, she becomes a human mutate and gains the ability to have full control over vibranium.
-Using her powers, Iron Maiden created a vibranium amor all over her body, generate firing weapons, demonstrated energy projection, and had the power of flight, although the extent and limits of her powers remain unknown.
-She was forced to become a servant of the Red Skull until his death.
+In the Earth X trilogy, Iron Maiden is a scientist who works on a project initiated by Reed Richards, which is meant to power the world using vibranium as a limitless source of energy.
+After being exposed to vibranium, Iron Maiden gains control over the substance, which allows her to form vibranium armor.

 Mangaverse

-In the Marvel Mangaverse reality, a version of Iron Maiden features under the name of Antoinette "Toni" Stark.
-The character is depicted as the twin sister of Tony Stark, a former agent of SHIELD who began running Stark Industries after her sibling mysteriously disappeared.
-The character later dies while battling the Hulk.
+An original incarnation of Iron Maiden, Toni Stark, appears in the Marvel Mangaverse series.
+Toni is the twin sister of Tony Stark and a former agent of S.H.I.E.L.D. who began running Stark Industries after her sibling mysteriously disappeared.
+Toni later dies while battling the Hulk.

 Exiles

-In the New Exiles series, an unidentified female uses the Iron Maiden alias while using her own battlesuit and is a member of "Bloodforce" alongside Blackdog, Bloodwitch, Rough Justice, and Sandstorm.
+An unidentified alternate universe version of Iron Maiden appears in New Exiles as a member of Bloodforce.

 Ultimate Marvel

-The Ultimate Marvel equivalent of Iron Maiden was an alternative codename for Natalia Romanova / Black Widow while sporting her own black suit of armor also dubbed Cybernatrix.
+In the Ultimate Marvel universe, Iron Maiden is an alternative codename for Natalia Romanova / Black Widow.